solfacil/ccoe.sup.solkit/README.md

 ### CI/CD Requirements

-Your application image must have access to SSH to authenticate with GitHub.
+Your image build must have access to SSH to authenticate with GitHub.

 ```dockerfile
 # Dockerfile